Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             wig_file_name:tex_treat_or_not(tex or notex):condition
                             _id(integer):replicate_id(alphabet):strand(+ or -).
       --frag_libs FRAG_LIBS [FRAG_LIBS ...], -fl FRAG_LIBS [FRAG_LIBS ...]
-                            Library name of fragment library The format is: wig_fi le_name:fragmented(frag):condition_id(integer):replica
+                            Library name of fragmented library The format is: wig_fi le_name:fragmented(frag):condition_id(integer):replica
                             te_id(alphabet):strand(+ or -)..
       --tex_notex TEX_NOTEX, -te TEX_NOTEX
-                            For tex +/- library, sORF candidates should be detected by both or just one.(1/2) Default is 2.
+                            For tex +/- library, sORF candidates should be detected by both or just one.(1/2) Default is 1.
       --replicates_tex REPLICATES_TEX, -rt REPLICATES_TEX
                             The sORF of tex +/- library should be detected more than this number of replicates.